simple-machines/terraform-provider-anaml/docs/resources/table.md

 average of some column with some filtering.
 Day and Row windows are not required.

+### Event Store Tables

+Event store tables are a robust store of tables backed and managed by Anaml.
+Usually, these will ingest data from a Kafka topic, and describe mappings to events.

+Table definitions for event store tables reference a managed event store, and the entity for which the data should be interpreted.

-## Timestamp and Entities
+## Time and Entity Descriptions

-To be used in feature generation a Table must have one or more [Entities](/entities) and a timestamp associated with it.
-These are needed to be able to join correctly between tables during the feature generation:
+To be used in feature generation a Table must have one or more Entities as well as the semantics for how to interpret timestamp columns for the table.

-* **Timestamp** - Specifiy the name of the column which contains the timestamp that the row of data was created at.
-* **Entities** - For each Entity within the Table, specify the name of the column that contains the id's and the entity type.

-Note that tables without an Entity and timestamp are still useful for use in View Tables.
-These are often things such as reference data tables used for lookups.
+To achieve this, one should use one of the 'event', 'scd2', or 'point_in_time' blocks (as described below).

+All of these blocks are able to accept a map of entities can be used as keys for this table in feature generation, as well as their timestamp columns.